Volunteers

 Clearing a hydrant means shoveling the snow 3 feet around the hydrant on all sides.
 This will ensure that in the event of a fire, firefighters can quickly access water to extinguish it.
 For the safety of drivers and pedestrians, snow should be piled on the tree lawn and not deposited in the street or on the sidewalk.
 More serious hydrant issues should be reported to the Village at 547-2411.
 If everyone pitches in, we can ensure that access to fire hydrants is more continuous, especially following a large snow storm.
 The ultimate goal is help ensure a safer Village for all who live, work, and visit here.

-How would you like to joint the team and adopt a fire hydrant?
+How would you like to join the team and adopt a fire hydrant?
 There are 127 hydrants in and around the Village, and many are awaiting your adoption.
-Find the hydrant nearest to your home, business, or organization and e-mail the hydrant number(s) along with your contact information to Village volunteer Rich McCaffery at ctownadoptahydrantdrain@gmail.com or call 547-5256.
-You may also use email or call to see if the hydrant you’re hoping for has not yet been adopted.
-All requests will be confirmed.
+Find the hydrant nearest to your home, business, or organization.

 Your time & energy has the potential to benefit you and your neighbors in an emergency – and that’s a good thing to do.